khofstadter/CS220-AU-navigating-the-digital-world/content-production.md

 <br><br><br>

-## Main take aways
+## summery
+- use a project manamement for your project
+- take it or make it
-- paid vs free software
+- use paid vs free software
-- do it all or delegate
+- do it all or delegate tasks (if you can)
-- less is more (e.g. simple transitions in video editing)
+- less is more (e.g. simple transitions in video editing), especially if your raw materials are good
+- try start with good raw materials instead of trying to sort out issues later with software
 - record raw files and archive them for later
-- keep assets for one project together
+- keep assets e.g. audio/video/text files for one project together i.e. organised in one folder
 - have a convention for naming and organising your files